renatolinsdigital/portfolio-template/README.md

 * Compress your images to reduce their file size and improve your website's loading speed.
 Services like iloveimg.com can help you optimize your images without sacrificing quality
 * Whenever possible, use .svg icons instead of other file formats.
 SVGs are scalable and won't lose quality even on high-resolution monitors
 * Make sure to include a favorite icon for your website.
 A well-designed icon can make your site more recognizable and add a professional touch.
 You can easily generate a favicon using services like favicon.io
-* Once your website is uploaded, it's a good idea to check its performance using Google's PageSpeed Insights tool (pagespeed.web.dev).
-This tool analyzes your website's loading speed and provides suggestions for improving its performance.
-By following these recommendations, you can ensure that your website loads quickly and provides a better user experience for your visitors

 Feel free to make the necessary adjustments to fit your needs!